Hatfield and the North (album)

-Hatfield and the North is the first album by the English Canterbury scene rock band Hatfield and the North, released in February 1974.
+Hatfield and the North is the first album by the English Canterbury scene rock band Hatfield and the North, released on 1 March 1974.

 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album came #34 in its list of "40 Cosmic Rock Albums".
 In 2025, French label Musea Records released a new vinyl reissue of the album, the first since 1982.